WARPNET ARCHITECTURE

 In addition to identity, Warpnet uses a Pre-Shared Key (PSK) to define network access boundaries.

-- The PSK is injected into the libp2p transport layer using libp2p/pnet (private networks)
+The PSK is injected into the libp2p transport layer using libp2p/pnet (private networks)

-- Peers must prove possession of the same PSK to connect
+Peers must prove possession of the same PSK to connect

-- Even valid Peer IDs are rejected if the PSK does not match
+Even valid Peer IDs are rejected if the PSK does not match

 Warpnet uses libp2p for peer discovery and transport abstraction.
 Networking includes:

-- Direct peer-to-peer connections
+Direct peer-to-peer connections over TCP (IPv4 and IPv6)

-- Gossip-style broadcast for timeline propagation
+Gossip-style broadcast (pubsub) for timeline and discovery propagation

 Peer discovery and topology: